OngMinXian/NUSPlanner/README.md

 3. As a student, I want to be able to summarise how my recent workload has been divided, in order to determine where my time is being spent.

 ## Feature list :spiral_notepad:
-In order of delivery, our proposed features are: <br />
+In order of delivery, our proposed features are:

 **\[High]** 1.
 Login and authentication system
    - Login
    - Create account